Borrowing base: For corporations and small businesses

 Borrowing base is frequently used for asset-based commercial loans offered by banks to corporations and small businesses.
 In this case, borrowing base of a business is typically calculated of corporation's accounts receivable and of its inventory.
 Work in process is excluded from borrowing base.
-In addition, also excluded are the accounts receivable from bankrupt customers and accounts receivable that are too old – usually over 90 days past due (in some cases over 120 days past due.)
+Also excluded are the accounts receivable from bankrupt customers and accounts receivable that are too old – usually over 90 days past due (in some cases over 120 days past due.)

 Different proportions (or 'advance rates') of accounts receivable and of the inventory are included into borrowing base.
 Typical industry standards are 75–85% for accounts receivable and 25–60% for inventory, and the advance rates can vary dramatically depending on the circumstances.

 Lenders' methods of assessment of the inventory value vary.
 A lender can hire an independent contractor to evaluate borrower's inventory or use averaging, adjusted for a particular industry.
 For example, Moody's is reportedly applying Monte-Carlo method over inventory price fluctuations within each industry to determine risk free advance rates.

 Past due accounts payable are typically subtracted from the borrowing base.

 In case of revolving loans, lenders demand periodic recalculations of borrowing base and subsequently adjust the credit limit.
 Traditionally, banks recalculated borrowing base for businesses yearly, biannually, or monthly.
 In recent years, however, such 'fixed' borrowing base is deemed risky, as company's assets fluctuate in time.
 This consideration and the advancement of computer technology prompted weekly and daily recalculations of borrowing base.
 Regardless of the need of a loan, recurrent calculations of its own borrowing base is currently one of the accounting best practices.